XRPLF/rippled/README.md

 Javascript / Mocha tests.

 ## License
-Ripple is open source and permissively licensed under the ISC license, which means that you can use it without restriction in your commercial applications!
+Ripple is open source and permissively licensed under the ISC license.
 See the LICENSE file for more details.

 ###For more information:
 * https://ripple.com